gohsonghan98/gitbookclone/document/function/Dialog/inputDialog/inputDialog.md

 ### Scenario / Use Case

-The user wants to display an input dialog for get the amount of the quantity.
+The user wants to display an input dialog for let the user to key in the quantity.

 ### Step